robertgranger/CountingIrreducibles/README.md

 # CountingIrreducibles
-Supporting Magma and Maple code for the paper
+Supporting Magma and Maple code for the paper `On the Enumeration of Irreducible Polynomials over GF(q) with Prescribed Coefficients'.